nathankagi/procedural-terrain/blog.md

 }
 ```

-## Improving Terrain Generation
+## Next Steps

 I started to do some planning for the next stages of the development and what I actually want this project to turn into now that I have an extremely simple example running.
 The goal for me was to create an environment simulator.
 The main features being:

-- terrain generation including material types such as sand, dirt and stone.
+- terrain generation including material types such as sand, dirt and stone
 - cloud generation and movement
 - terrain dynamics via water or wind erosion

+The final outcome would be to have an application where a user can generate a terrain model, adjusted with specific parameters and let the simulation run.

+### Fixing Terrain Generation

 To begin though I would like to start by improving some of the terrain generation.
 The octave perlin noise looks a little unrealistic and overly noisy.
 Some methods for improving this lie in hydraulic erosion, however there are some techniques to generate slightly more realistic terrain.
 As a start however, I needed to at least be able to alter the terrain while the application is running.
 I implimented an update function for the terrain, storing relevant world data on a component struct.